Sustainable in CHILE | An Honest Review of My Travel

 As my last plastic travel toothbrush was frayed anyway, I switched to a bamboo one in my travel toiletries kit.

-What were the additional benefits to a bamboo toothbrush?
+What were the additional benefits with a bamboo toothbrush?

 The only additional benefit I can think of, is that bamboo toothbrushes seem to last longer than plastic ones.
 My toothbrushes used to fray out in 3 months, tops.
 In fact, I had also begun to feel that toothbrushes fray faster than they used to, more like 2 months for the past few years.
 It’s almost like they want you to buy more frequently.